Momin Saqib

-Momin Saqib is a Pakistani television social media sensation and actor.
+Momin Saqib is a Pakistani actor.
 He rose to prominence with his viral video and gained on-screen mass media prominence with the portrayal of Essa Qudratullah in Hum TV's Raqs-e-Bismil, for which he received Hum Award for Best Television Sensation Male and a nomination of Best Emerging Talent at 21st Lux Style Awards.

+Early life and education

+Born on 3 November 1994 in Lahore, Punjab he has earned his BSc Computer Science and Management Science from King’s College London.
+During his studies, he became the first non-European elected president of the King's College London Students' Union (KCLSU).

 Career

-Television and film career
+Television

 In 2020, he made his acting debut with Hum TV's Be Adab which was directed by Shahzad Kashmiri.
 He portrayed the role of a devoted son of the characters played by Sania Saeed and Rehan Sheikh.

 He then appeared in Hashim Nadeem's scripted Raqs-e-Bismil alongside Imran Ashraf, Sarah Khan, Anoushey Abbasi and Mehmood Aslam.
 He received praise for portraying an emotionally intense yet introvert character and a nomination of Best Emerging Talent in TV at 21st Lux Style Awards.

+In 2024, he appeared in Wajahat Rauf's written and directed Tubelite as a young and ambitious graduate who is inspired by Steve Jobs and wants to do something big.

+Film

 In 2022, he made his cinematic debut with Ehteshamuddin's Dum Mastam alongside Imran Ashraf and Amar Khan.

-Off-screen work

-In June 2020, he along with Malala Yousafzai join hands with Oxford for academic access and pulbic diplomacy for the students.
+Host

+In 2023, he began hosting Had Kar Di, an entertainment show on Samaa TV featuring public figures as guests, including celebrities.